Page Content

 Close-up of a red fire engine door of the Rochester Fire DepartmentRochester Fire Department (RFD)

-Rochester firefighters are nationally-registered Emergency Medical Technicians (EMTs) and respond to more than 5,000 medical emergencies each year ranging from vehicle crashes and cardiac arrests to falls and other medical-related conditions.
-Every apparatus is equipped with an Automated External Defibrillator (AED), which has greatly improved the survival rate for victims of a witnessed cardiac arrest through early defibrillation efforts within the city of Rochester.
-The fellow can ride along with RFD, participate in operational trainings, and will attend monthly EMS group meetings with the medical director and a cadre of firefighters.
+Rochester firefighters are nationally registered Emergency Medical Technicians (EMTs).
+They respond to more than 5,000 medical emergencies each year.
+These emergencies include vehicle crashes, cardiac arrests, falls, and other medical conditions.
+Every apparatus is equipped with an Automated External Defibrillator (AED).
+Early defibrillation has greatly improved survival rates for witnessed cardiac arrest victims in Rochester.

 Surrounding EMS agencies